dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 }
 ```

-But the issue with kprobes is that you depend on whatever code happens to be in the kernel your system runs and are not assured to be stable across different kernel versions.
+But the issue with kprobes is that you **depend on whatever code happens to be in the kernel your system runs and are not assured to be stable across different kernel versions**.
 Functions might exist in certain kernel versions, while not in others, structs can change, rename, or remove a field you are using.

 That's why there's also this seemingly weird comment in the code, but we'll look at how to avoid such "un-portable" scenarions in the upcoming tutorial.